sthavishtha/petiga_beginner_docs/docs/hyperelastic.rst

       ierr = IGAWriteVec(iga,Utotal,filename);CHKERRQ(ierr);
    }

 We consider the domain to be a rectangular box discretized with a mesh of 32 x 32 x 32 quadratic B-spline functions.
 The right side of the box is fixed and the left side is displaced to the left over 15 load steps.
 We run the code :file:`src/hyperelastic/HyperElasticity.c` by passing the parameters in :file:`src/hyperelastic/params.txt` to the executable as follows: ``mpirun ./Hyperelasticity -options_file params.txt > output.o``.
-The output of the code is the displacement field of the box in the deformed configuration (see below), which can be visualized via the python script :file:`src/hyperelastic/postp.py` after installing `IGAKIT`_.
+The output of the code is the displacement field of the box in the deformed configuration (see below), which can be visualized via the python script :file:`src/hyperelastic/postp.py` that uses the `IGAKIT`_ library.

 .. _disp_xyz: